The Brown measure of unbounded variables with free semicircular imaginary part: The Brown measure of

 \subsection{The Brown measure computation}

 In this section, we compute the Brown measure of $x_0+i\sigma_t$ by taking the Laplacian of $S$ in $\Omega_{x_0,t}$.
 By the definition of Brown measure (See Section~\ref{sect:BrownDef}), the Laplacian is in distributional sense.
-The following regularity result tells us that we can indeed take the ordinary Laplacian to compute the density of the Brown measure. \begin{proposition} Define the function $\tilde{S}$ by
+The following regularity result tells us that we can indeed take the ordinary Laplacian to compute the density of the Brown measure.
+The proof can be found in \cite[Proposition 7.5]{HallHo2020} \begin{proposition} Define the function $\tilde{S}$ by

 for $z>0$.
 Then for any $t>0$ and $\lambda^*\in\Omega_{x_0,t}$, the function

 extends to a real analytic function in a neighborhood of $(\lambda^*,0)$ in $\C\times \R$. \end{proposition} Let

 where $\tilde{S}$ is defined in~\eqref{eq:Stilde}.
 The computation of the Laplacian $s_t$ is the same as in \cite{HallHo2020}.
 Since the computation of the Laplacian is crucial for the computation of the Brown measure, for completeness, we also include the computation of the Laplacian here.